sjourdan/clair-lab/README.md

     $ vagrant up --provider=virtualbox

+The Vagrantfile will automatically

-It will automatically provision with latest Docker from official repos.
+- provision with latest Docker from official repos.

-## Launch Clair

-Pull the Clair image:

-    $ sudo docker pull quay.io/coreos/clair:latest
+- pull Clair from Quay

-Change the SELinux context for the configuration inside the Vagrant shared folder:
+- change the SELinux context for the configuration inside the Vagrant shared folder

-    $ chcon -Rt svirt_sandbox_file_t ~/sync/config
+## Run Clair

 Finally run and expose ports 6060 (API) and 6061 (public health checks), with the shared configuration: